hiroshimamiya/EPIB685/Assignment1_instruction.md

  - In Class (Week) 2 and 3, we will go through the use of GIS software and story mapping.
  - You are asked to submit the story map (graded) to the instructor and present in the class (ungraded).
  - Detailed instructions and grading scheme will be provided after GIS workshops.
+ - You will work individually or in a pair.
+However, working by yourself is recommend, if you are to use the product for your portfolio to demonstrate your skills, just like being the first author counts most in a paper.

 **Format**
  - Submission of the story map (graded) and brief presentation (ungraded).